-- Who did what and when?
+Who did what and when?

 Making reports can be a chore.
 Especially if they’re due on a regular basis and involved many different sources of information from multiple spreadsheets and third party software.
 But what if they could be automated?
 Bingo, that’s what a CRM does for your sales team!

 From the information presented in your reports, you’ll be able to further streamline your sales process for even better results.
-For example, report on your key Key Performance Indicactors (KPIs), and discover what level of activity is required for successfully closing a sale.
+For example, report on your key Key Performance Indicators (KPIs), and discover what level of activity is required for successfully closing a sale.
 Is it at least 10 cold calls per week or more?
 Is it one email campaign per month or two?

-- Documents the Sales Process
+A CRM documents the Sales Process

-- Automate tasks and data entry
+Automate tasks and data entry

-Along with that, many CRMs like BuddyCRM auto-populate fields based on standard definitions.
+Along with that, CRMs like BuddyCRM auto-populate fields based on standard definitions.
 With auto-populated fields the majority of information is completed for a contact record, again reducing the amount of time taken to enter and update data.

 Reduced admin time means more time selling.
-More selling = happier sales reps, pleased sales managers, and hopefully, delighted customers.
+More selling = happier sales reps, pleased sales managers, and delighted customers.